 Is Ardelyx, Inc. Growing?

-This shows that the company has improved itself over the last few years.
-Good news for shareholders.
+This demonstrates that the company has been improving recently.
+A good result.
 Revenue growth is a real positive for growth, but ultimately profits are more important.
-You might want to check this free visual report on analyst forecasts for future earnings.
+Shareholders might be interested in this free visualization of analyst forecasts.

 Has Ardelyx, Inc. Been A Good Investment?